OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 4. To qualify for student entry fee rates, entrant must include proof of student status at the time of production (e.g., copy of student ID, transcript, etc.)

 The cost of shipping an entry to the Festival must be paid by the entrant.
 Collect or COD shipments will not be accepted.
 All international entries must be sent “free domicile” to the Festival office with all transportation charges, duties, and taxes prepaid by the shipper.
-For films selected to screen at the 51st Chicago International Film Festival, the Festival will only cover one-way shipping costs for the public screening film print, tape, or hard drive.
+For films selected to screen at the 55th Chicago International Film Festival, the Festival will only cover one-way shipping costs for the Festival screening hard drive or DCP.

 E) Judging & Selection